 Our operations are primarily based in two offices - one in the United Kingdom and one in the United States.
-At 31st December 2020 we had a total of 174 employees - 87% in the UK, 12% in the US and the remaining 1% elsewhere.2
+At 31st December 2021 we had a total of 169 employees-89% in the UK, 10% in the US and the remaining 1% elsewhere.2

-The bulk of our procurement by spend continues to be on third party services to support our business, including legal firms, consultancies, brand and marketing agencies, IT support, HR services, facilities and travel.
+In 2020 we analysed our procurement spend by category to help understand the risk of slavery in our supply chain.
+Our procurement categories have not changed materially and this data remains relevant.
+The bulk of our procurement by spend is on third party services to support our business, including legal firms, consultancies, brand and marketing agencies, IT support, HR services, facilities and travel.
 We also procure a limited selection of goods including office furniture, food and beverages for our offices and IT equipment.
-92% of our spend is on professional advisers and consultants, which we consider to be a class of supplier relatively low in risk in terms of modern slavery.
-A further 5% is on facilities suppliers - primarily catering and telecommunications; 2% is on travel, and 1% on IT.
+92% of our spend was on professional advisers and consultants, which we consider to be a class of supplier relatively low in risk in terms of modern slavery.
+A further 5% was on facilities suppliers - primarily catering and telecommunications; 2% on travel, and 1% on IT.